techidaily/site-win11-tips/source/_posts/how-to-rectify-unopened-sharing-error-on-w10w11.md

 ### Reinstall GeForce Experience

  Reinstalling GeForce Experience is another user-confirmed resolution for the “Unable to share” error.
-You can remove GeForce Experience via the Control Panel, as outlined in this article about[uninstalling programs within Windows](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/).
+You can remove GeForce Experience via the Control Panel, as outlined in this article about [uninstalling programs within Windows](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/).
 Restart your PC after uninstalling.

 ![The Programs and Features applet](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/06/programs-and-features-applet.jpg)